nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3/index.md

 ## Additional model metadata

-The model could still be enriched in several ways:
+The model could still be enriched in several ways, such as:

 - Providing localized labels/descriptions for the name of the visualization and that of its properties.
 - Providing standard icons for supported Pentaho themes.
-- Configuring additional validation rules.
-- ...

 However, these are all accessory and can be done anytime.
 Now you can't wait to see something shining on the screen, so let's move on into creating the view.